Tooronga Family Dentistry in Glen Iris

 Posted on 08.9.19

-Mouth cancer, also known as oral cancer is used to describe a lesions that start in the mouth lesions.
-These most commonly occur on the lips, tongue and floor of the mouth but can also start in the cheeks, gums, roof of the mouth, tonsils and salivary glands.
+Mouth cancer—also known as oral cancer—refers to lesions or growths that begin in the mouth.
+The most common sites include the lips, tongue, and floor of the mouth, but oral cancer can also develop in the cheeks, gums, roof of the mouth, tonsils, and salivary glands.

-• a swelling or a sore on your lip that won’t heel for more than 2 weeks
+• A swelling or sore on your lip that doesn’t heal for more than two weeks

 • Loose teeth